engrsalman/coplete-course/readme.txt

 in this page we will keep all the workflow and methods for running this system.

-new changes in this page
+new changes in this page.

+changes added.